 For social media in general, pictures and video increases engagement.

 We recommend that you always upload a picture for every update on LinkedIn.
 LinkedIn can also choose a picture for you if you insert a link in your update, but it is not always the optimal choice for you.
 Often it looks better if you choose your own picture and upload it manually.
 All you have to do is click on the little Upload icon that appears when you hold the mouse over the empty picture on your update before you posts it.

 Test different times and weekdays for your updates and find out what works best for you.

 As LinkedIn is mainly used in a professional matter there is less activity during the weekends, but this also means less noise.
 So perhaps weekends could be a good time for you to post?

 10. Measuring and monitoring

-Of course our last tip is to continuously monitor and analyse your company’s presence.
+Of course, our last tip is to continuously monitor and analyze your company’s presence.
 Scroll up to the top of this article and remind yourself what the primary purpose was for you?

 You can then measure whether you have achieved the desired engagement – did you lead more traffic to your website?
 Did you receive more applications for your vacant jobs?
 Have you gotten more relevant followers?
 And so on.

 Do you have any tips for increased engagement on LinkedIn?